Scranton Library Art Walking Tour

 Artworks 29 – 32 are in staff administrative offices and are viewable during staff-led tours only.

-29) Charles Stiven – Cycle, 2000
+29) CHARLES STIVEN – Cycle, 2000

-30) Russ Warren – Sisyphus, 1982
+30) RUSS WARREN – Sisyphus, 1982

 Russ Warren was born in Washington, DC in 1951, grew up in Houston, Texas, and began training as an artist at the University of St. Thomas, Houston in 1969.
 He received his BFA in 1973 from the University of New Mexico and his MFA in 1977 from the University of Texas in San Antonio.
 Warren taught painting and printmaking at Davidson College from 1978-2008 and exhibited widely throughout North Carolina during these years.
 His work has been reviewed in The New York Times, Arts Magazine, and Art in America.

-31 & 32) Charles Wildbank – Claire Delune (Blue Shadow), 1993 and Sunflowers in Vase, 1990
+31 & 32) CHARLES WILDBANK – Claire Delune (Blue Shadow), 1993 and Sunflowers in Vase, 1990

 Profoundly deaf since birth, in overcoming the challenges of learning to listen and speak, Charles Wildbank would sketch pictures of candy bars, fruit, cake, and soda bottles to illustrate his wants.
 Wildbank was awarded several honors including a fellowship at Yale University School of Music and Art in 1969, a B.F.A. degree cum laude at Pratt Institute in 1970, and an M.A. in Education at Columbia University in 1972.
 Prompted by the lure of artistic expression that took root as a child, Wildbank gave up teaching the deaf in 1978 and went to Europe.
 Upon his return, he launched his professional career in his portraits of David Hockney and Luciano Pavarotti and his large display of paintings in the windows of Bonwit Teller in New York and Beverly Hills.
 In 1983, Cartier of Fifth Avenue presented a salon exhibit of his canvases including his detailed 8-foot-tall painting of the famed Cartier Diamond.